diccooo/aoapc2-bac/readme.md

-# AOAPC II: Beginning Algorithm Contests examples and excercises in UVa
+# AOAPC II: BAC in UVa

 examples and my excercises of AOAPC II: Beginning Algorithm Contests in UVa